He shuts her door, goes around the car and opens his, falls into the driver’s seat, then pulls the door shut. His keys find the ignition.

 He takes a dozen steps toward the building on the end, beyond which is the little restaurant where they’d eaten dinner, when the horn goes.
 Then again.
 He turns and sees movement through the back window: she’s waving him back.
 Shouting.
 Again the horn goes.

-He doesn’t want to go back.
-All of a sudden it aches through his middle.
-He holds up his hands in a what do you want me to do? gesture and says, not knowing whether she can hear him or not, that he’ll be right back.
+All of a sudden an ache splits him lengthwise.
+He holds up his hands in a what do you want me to do? gesture and says, not knowing whether she can hear him or not, “I’ll be right back.”

-Inside, all is purplish.
-Soft white candlelight clouds surround the empty tables against the windowed back wall.
-The hostess greets him with a young, tired, end-of-shift smile.
-She has her blonde haired tied back in a ponytail.
+Inside, purplish candlelit clouds surround the empty tables against the windowed back wall.
+The hostess greets him with an end-of-shift smile.
+Her blonde hair's tied in a ponytail.
 The top two buttons of her dark work shirt are unbuttoned.
 Her pants cling to her thighs.
 He tells her about the to-go bag.
 Says he might have left it on the table, could she check for him?
 Or he could go back and check himself.
 Whatever’s easier.

-He sits on a stool at the bar and watches her walking back to find their server.
-Does she saunter back?
-Slide back?
-Her hips go from side to side like chairs are jumping into her path.
+He sits on a stool at the bar and watches her walk away to find their server.
+Her hips go from side to side like the chairs she passes are jumping into her path.

-When the bartender comes over and lays down a napkin he starts to tell him he’s only waiting a minute or two.
-But then he thinks, Why not? and pictures her, waving at him through the back window, asking questions he can’t hear.
+When the bartender lays down a napkin he starts to tell him he’s only waiting a minute or two.
+Then he thinks, Why not? and pictures through the back window of the car, waving, asking questions he can’t hear.

 Maybe a short one goes down easily.
 Maybe he pays with the ten in his wallet he’d been keeping back for coffee or pens or an emergency gas fill-up.